How to Exclude Products from Performance Max Campaigns and Why

 One may say that, with the latest updates like campaign-level brand exclusions, etc., Google's Performance Max is gradually evolving into a more versatile advertising ad tool.
 So when should you use exclusions for your PMax campaigns?
 In this blog post, we'll explain why merchants should sometimes exclude products from their Performance Max campaigns and how they can do it.

-Why You Should Exclude Products Form Performance Max Campaigns
+Why You Should Exclude Products From Performance Max Campaigns

 There are several reasons why merchants may choose to exclude certain products from Performance Max campaigns, including:

-Overall, you should carefully consider which products to include in your Performance Max campaigns to ensure you are maximising ROI and reaching advertising goals.
+Overall, you should carefully consider which products to include in your Performance Max campaigns to ensure you are maximizing ROI and reaching advertising goals.

 How to Exclude Products From Performance Max Campaigns